michelled/weavly.org/src/robot-activities/meet-dash-dot-animation-drive-look.md

 ## Tips

-* Ensure operational batteries are available
+* Ensure operational batteries are available.
-* Ensure Dash and Dot is operational prior to the activity
+* Ensure Dash and Dot is operational prior to the activity.
-* Set up a large flat surface for Dash and Dot to detect visual and/or kinesthetic changes
+* Set up a large flat surface for Dash and Dot to detect visual and/or kinesthetic changes.

 ## Change it up